tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ## Generating Bit Strings

 Suppose we want to generate a list of all bit strings of length n.
-One way to do this relies on this very small knowledge base:
+One way to do this relies on this tiny knowledge base:

 ```prolog
 bit(0).